Hebilicious/authjs-nuxt/README.md

 3. **Why should I use this package?
 I'd rather build my own auth!**

-   - Auth.js gives you a good starting point to do that, and so does this package.
-If you want to DIY even more, give [Lucia](https://github.com/pilcrowOnPaper/lucia) a shot.
+   - Auth.js gives you a good starting point, and has plenty of adapters and database drivers, and so does this package.
+   - If you want to DIY even more, You can use something like [Lucia](https://github.com/pilcrowOnPaper/lucia).

 ### Why ?